 You can play with this setting by going to Setting->Battery settings.
 It now makes note of the apps that use more battery than others and ones who uses frequently and prioritize the apps that you use more for a better battery life, so it should adapt over time and will improve battery performance overall.

 You can go to this setting by going to Setting->Display setting.
 The adaptive brightness was already there and this time it got a bit of an update.
-So,what’s its going to do is it is going to remember your manual setting based on the amount of light, the conditions that you are in and then it will just go ahead and tweak it as time goes on.
-So, let’s say that you went out side in a brighter condition and increase the brightness to the max manually, Adaptive Brightness will remember this setting and the next time when you will step outside with the help of AI it will automatically increase the brightness.
+So, what’s it going to do is it is going to remember your manual setting based on the amount of light, the conditions that you are in and then it will just go ahead and tweak it as time goes on.
+So, let’s say that you went outside in a brighter condition and increase the brightness to the max manually, Adaptive Brightness will remember this setting and the next time when you will step outside with the help of AI it will automatically increase the brightness.

 This feature is going to learn your usage of your phone and suggest specific actions based on your usage pattern and the actions will appear next to the app drawer.